kellerkinderDE/platformsh-shopware/README.md

 Please note, your platform.sh project needs sufficient storage because of the additional space requirement of the archive and the unpacked media files.

+### Elasticsearch / Enterprise Search

+You can use and test your shop with Elasticsearch simply by uncommenting the neccessary parts in `.platform.app.yaml` (add the relationship) and `.platform/services.yaml` (add the service).
+Also change `USE_ELASTICSEARCH` to 1 in `.environment` and you're ready to go.

+This also works with the Enterprise Search plugin.

 ## License

 Distributed under the MIT license.
 See `LICENSE` for more information.